ctolon/PythonInterfaceOOP/doc/4_TechincalInformations.md

 ## Some Things You Should Be Careful For Using and Development

 * The runAnalysis, runTableMaker, and runEmEfficiency scripts have some selections for MC/Data or skimmed/not skimmed.
 By changing them to boolean from True or False, we make choices like Data or MC and skimmed or not skimmed.
 Keep this in mind.
-* If the argument can take more than one value, when adding a new property choices is a list and the values must be converted to comma-separated strings
 * if your dataset is for run3, o2-analysis-trackextension will be automatically deleted from your workflow as if you define `--add_track_prop` argument for track-propagation.
 If the production of the data you want to analyze is new, you should add the o2-analysis-track-propagation task to your workflow with the `--add_track_prop` argument.
 You can found detalis from there [`Click Here`](https://aliceo2group.github.io/analysis-framework/docs/basics-usage/HelperTasks.html#track-selection)

 ## Some Notes Before The Instructions